stand-art/jaxn/Discussion.md

 Merging of surrogate pairs, and the decision of whether a string contains unpaired surrogates, MUST be performed before concatentation of strings.

+## Date / Time

+In real-world uses, dates, times and timestamps are often needed data types.
+Representing this kind of data as string requires users of a library to take care of validation and interpretation which is tedious and error-prone.
+As JAXN recognizes the importance of date and time values, we extend the data model of a JAXN-compatible library by explicit data types for dates, time values and timestamps.

+TODO: Add discussion of date / time / date-time values.

+## Binary Data

+In real-world uses, one often needs to handle binary data.
+Representing this kind of data as strings requires, for example, hex- or base64-encoding.
+As JAXN recognizes the importance of binary data, we extend the data model of a JAXN-compatible library by an explicit binary type.
+For the representation in string form, we have chosen hex notation as base64 is human-unfriendly and adds additional implementation complexity.
+Having a binary type and a more direct representation allows for a more consise and reasonable representation.

+Implementations must treat binary data as a separate data type.
+This increases interoperability with binary protocols like CBOR as well as providing a clear separation of readable strings from binary data.
+The latter is helpful when you are dumping data to, say, a log-file.

 ## Unquoted Object Keys

 Quoting Michael Bolin: